The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Through the Grand Staircase, you will reach the royal apartments.

-Comfortable and luxurious, these beautiful rooms were probably used by the highest rulers and authorities since, despite their beauty, many think that their small size was not enough for royalty.
+Comfortable and luxurious, these beautiful rooms were probably used by the highest rulers and authorities since, despite their beauty, many thought that their small size was not enough for royalty.

 The famous fresco of the dolphins decorates one of the rooms in the Queen’s Suite (again, the original version is in the Archaeological Museum).